Glchriste/Tutoring-Center-Calendar/README.md

 A web application that allows students to make appointments with tutors in the CCI tutoring center.

-Warning: At the moment, you need Django 1.6.5.
+Warning--at the moment, you need Django 1.6.5.
 This project breaks with Django 1.7!

 ###Requirements
 *   Django 1.6.5